 - Picard tells a story of how he laughed when stabbed as a young cadet.
 This is is given more meaning when he is allowed to go back in time and try to stop the fight happening.

 - In Episode 3 of Victorious, Tori takes several detentions and a humiliating punishment rather than tell the school principal that Jade faked the injury Tori was accused of causing, despite having proof.
 When Jade asked her why, Tori said it was because she didn't want to fight with Jade all through high school.

-- Ramza Beoulve in Final Fantasy Tactics, in the end of his whole quest to save the world and his sister... either dies or survives but leaves the country in obscurity (depending on your view.
-We now speak about the latter.).
-In process, he is also branded as a heretic and villain by the Corrupt Church, but he wouldn't even bother clearing his name, because he got what he wanted: life with his sister in peace, which to him count as a victory.
+- Ramza Beoulve in Final Fantasy Tactics, in the end of his whole quest to save the world and his sister... either dies or survives but leaves the country in obscurity.
+(Depending on your view.
+We now speak about the latter.)
+In the process, he is also branded as a heretic and villain by the Corrupt Church, but he wouldn't even bother clearing his name because he got what he wanted: life with his sister in peace, which to him counts as a victory.
 This is a direct contrast to his best friend Delita Hyral, who after losing his sister, changed from an upstanding soldier into one hell of a Manipulative Bastard... who eventually ends up Lonely at the Top with his Pyrrhic Victory.